DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 *The Great Refinement: Gradual Enhancement During Glacial Refugia*

 **The Natural Opportunity**: During Marine Isotope Stage 6, the most severe glacial period in recent human history, expanding ice sheets fragment human populations into isolated refugia.
-The Titans use this natural separation to systematically enhance isolated groups without detection - not catastrophic reduction but structured modification of small, separated populations.
+The Anunnaki use this natural separation to systematically enhance isolated groups without detection - not catastrophic reduction but structured modification of small, separated populations.

-**The Seven Pairs Protocol**: Into this refined gene pool, the Titans implement a systematic genetic engineering program.
+**The Seven Pairs Protocol**: Into this refined gene pool, the Anunnaki implement a systematic genetic engineering program.
 Ancient Mesopotamian texts preserve the memory of seven pairs of Adamu being created—fourteen individuals representing different experimental approaches to human enhancement.
 Each pair tested specific combinations of divine genetics with various hominid lineages under different environmental conditions.

 **The Modifications**: Each of the seven pairs received sophisticated genetic modifications:
 - Enhanced receiver sequences for future activation